Adoption Post 1

 Approval discipline

 Security approval should define what can act, what can access, what evidence must remain, and how the path can be shut down.
+For delivery workflows, pair approval with the CI/CD control guide.

 Portable control